ehhhhjw/ElecDaug/README.md

-# TauRiElM: Test Data Augmentation of Radio Electromagnetic by Metamorphic Relation
+# ElecDaug: Electromagnetic Data Augmentation for Model Repair based on Metamorphic Relation
-TauRiElM: Test Data Augmentation of Radio Electromagnetic by Metamorphic Relation
+ElecDaug: Electromagnetic Data Augmentation for Model Repair based on Metamorphic Relation

 This file contains:
-  1.the back-end executable code of TauRiElM——————the_back-end
+  1.the back-end executable code of ElecDaug——————the_back-end

   2.a usable original data——————original_data.json